aaronkaplan/yellowsub/docs/README.md

 If you want to understand the architecture, start with the [OO-Architecture.md](OO-Architecture.md) file, then read the [ARCHITECTURE-VISION.md](ARCHITECTURE-VISION.md).
+The [Configuration section](Config.md) describes how the config system works.

 Once you feel comfortable with the architecture and you want to extend the system or want to add processors, please read the [Developer-Guide.md](Developer-Guide.md).